 No matter which Hawaiian island you choose, you’ll definitely want to check out my tips for first time visitors to Hawaii.
 I’ve got everything you need to know in one handy post!

-3. Choose the Best Island in Hawaii Based on The Duration of Your Trip
+3. Best Hawaiian Island to Stay on May Depend on The Duration of Your Trip

-The Best Islands for Short Trips to Hawaii
+The Best Islands for a Short Trip to Hawaii

-4. Choose a Hawaiian Island Based on Access to Restaurants, Activities and Nightlife
+4. If You’re Visiting Hawaii For the First Time, Choose an Island Based on Access to Restaurants, Activities and Nightlife

 5. Pick The Best Hawaiian Island Based on Your Preferred Accommodation Style